Edward Knight

 The Legal 500

 In addition to appearing in the High Court, the Court of Appeal and the Supreme Court, Edward has appeared in the High Court in Anguilla, the Eastern Caribbean Court of Appeal and the Privy Council and in the DIFC Courts in Dubai.
-He has also been involved in litigation in other off-shore jurisdictions and in Africa.
+He has also been involved in litigation in other offshore jurisdictions and in Africa.
+Edward is a DIFC (Dubai) Part II registered practitioner and is ranked as a leading junior in The Legal 500 EMEA Guide for commercial.

 Edward has also acted as lead counsel in an ICSID Investor-State arbitration in Paris and previously in the Permanent Court of Arbitration in the Hague, both in claims relating to the expropriation of foreign investments by state organs.